uktrade/iigb-beta-content/content/_labels/labels.md

 form_jumbo_title:
  label:
    de_DE:
-   en_US: To find out mor about taking your investment forward, contact our Investment Services team for:
+   en_US: To find out more about taking your investment forward, contact our Investment Services team for:
    zh_CN:
    ja_JP:
    es_ES: